iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 > Doesn't do anything useful.<br> :date: __2020-12-12 06:23:25__

 > There's no way to indicate that you got COVID.l, for the app to even work.
 Both my gf and I have the app.
 I got COVID and it never told her.
 (And she got covid from me)<br> :date: __2020-12-07 01:27:05__

-> Totally useless.
-We had people saying they had it just to set off red flags.
-This is based on the honor system and that hasn't been something people done in a very long time.<br> :date: __2020-12-06 16:07:26__